syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-events.md

 {% endhighlight %}

 {% endtabs %}

+N> While executing mail merge, DocIO internally uses copy of particular region for populating the contents.
+Sometimes, it may rise unexcepted problems due to inserting multiple body items in to the region through mail merge process.
+So, to insert multiple body items using mergefield event handler, we recommend you to use this [approach](https://www.syncfusion.com/kb/11701/how-to-replace-merge-field-with-html-string-using-mail-merge) at your side.

 The following code example shows GetDataTable method which is used to get data for mail merge.